webpack/webpack.js.org/src/content/configuration/output.md

 The lengths of `[hash]` and `[chunkhash]` can be specified using `[hash:16]` (defaults to 20).
 Alternatively, specify [`output.hashDigestLength`](#outputhashdigestlength) to configure the length globally.

-It is possible to filter out placeholder replacement when you want to use one of the placeholders in actual file name.
+It is possible to filter out placeholder replacement when you want to use one of the placeholders in the actual file name.
 For example, to output a file `[name].js`, you have to escape the `[name]` placeholder by adding backslashes between the brackets.
 So that `[\name\]` generates `[name]` instead of getting replaced with the `name` of the asset.

 Example: `[\id\]` generates `[id]` instead of getting replaced with the `id`.